Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

-Below is the painting by Fraz Marc entitled Fate of the Animals.
+Below is a painting by Fraz Marc entitled Fate of the Animals.

 Franz Marc (1880–1916)